Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 sqlplus c##sec_officer Enter password: password

-To configure TDE column or tablespace encryption, you do not need the
+To use TDE, you do not need the

 ADMINISTER KEY MANAGEMENT privileges.
 You must have the following privileges to encrypt table columns and tablespaces: